RetroPie/RetroPie-Docs/docs/ES-scraper.md

+# This is no longer valid with the current version of EmulationStation
+Current EmulationStation uses an XML formatted config which this tool does not know how to parse.

 # ES-scraper
 ES-scraper is a quick script written in Python that uses various online sources ([thegamesdb.net](http://thegamesdb.net) and [archive.vg](http://archive.vg) so far) to scrape artwork and game info and save it as XML files to be read by EmulationStation.
 The repository can be found [here](https://github.com/elpendor/ES-scraper).